ACCESS-NRI/MED-Portal/docs/review_checklist.md

 - **Repository:** Is the source code for this software available at the <a target="_blank" href="https://github.com/DistrictDataLabs/yellowbrick">repository url</a>?
 - **License:** Does the repository contain a plain-text LICENSE file with the contents of an [OSI approved](https://opensource.org/licenses/alphabetical) software license?
 - **Contribution and authorship:** Has the submitting author made major contributions to the software?
-Does the full list of paper authors seem appropriate and complete?
+Does the full list of model authors seem appropriate and complete?

 ### Functionality